33-Year-Old Third Baseman – Tampa Bay Rays

 Signed a minor league deal with the Rays in January 2014.

-Betemit will likely begin to appear in games starting Monday, Roger Mooney of the Tampa Tribune reports.
+Betemit is on the roster for Triple-A Durham, Roger Mooney of the Tampa Tribune reports.

 To instantly reveal our fantasy analysis of every player – including Wilson Betemit – simply subscribe now.